List of Non & Under-Represented Countries

 Under-represented Countries: member countries with less than the established minimum number of nationals currently working for FAO under the Regular Programme budget.

-Brazil, China, Congo Democratic Republic, Cuba, Egypt, Finland, Indonesia, Iran, Iraq, Israel, Japan, Lithuania, Malaysia, Norway, Oman, Pakistan, Poland, Republic of Korea, Russian Federation, Sweden, Thailand, Turkey, United States, Venezuela.
+Australia, Brazil, China, Congo Democratic Republic, Cuba, Egypt, Finland, Indonesia, Iran, Israel, Japan, Malaysia, Norway, Oman, Pakistan, Poland, Republic of Korea, Russian Federation, Turkey, United States, Venezuela.